Processes

 }

-In the above trivial example the $USER
+In the above example, $USER

 Note